Guaranteed stability bounds for second-order PDE problems satisfying a Garding inequality: Guaranteed inf-sup lower bound

 \section{Guaranteed inf-sup lower bound}

 We are now ready to describe our algorithm.
-It relies on the fact that the finite element discretization with the space $V_h$ to~\eqref{eq_bvp_strong} is well-posed, and is based on two discrete singular value problems involving the space $Q_h$.
+It relies on the fact that the finite element discretization with the space $V_h$ to~\eqref{eq_bvp_strong} is well-posed (for sufficiently rich spaces), and is based on two discrete singular value problems involving the space $Q_h$.